lucacorti/lapin/docs/main.md

 ```

 Exchange declarations support `type` (*default: :direct*), `options` (see `AMQP.Exchange.declare/4`
-for allowed types/options) and binds, which is a `keyword()` of queue names and declare arguments
+for allowed exchange types and options) and `binds`, which is a keyword list of queue names and
-(see `AMQP.Queue.bind/4` for allowed arguments).
+declare arguments (see `AMQP.Queue.bind/4` for allowed arguments).

-Queue declarations support `options` (see `AMQP.Queue.declare/3` for allowed options) and binds,
+Queue declarations support `options` (see `AMQP.Queue.declare/3` for allowed options) and `binds`,
-which is a `keyword()` of exchange names and declare arguments (see `AMQP.Exchange.bind/4` for
+which is a keyword list of exchange names and declare arguments (see `AMQP.Exchange.bind/4` for
 allowed arguments).

 ## Usage

 ### Consuming messages

-Once you have completed your configuration, connections will be automatically
+Once you have completed your configuration, connections will be automatically established and channels
-established and channels will start receiving messages published on the queues
-they are consuming.
+will start receiving messages published on the queues they are consuming.

-You can handle received messages by overriding the `Lapin.Connection` `handle_deliver/2`
+You can handle received messages by overriding the `Lapin.Connection` `handle_deliver/2` callback.
-callback.
 The default implementation simply logs messages and returns `:ok`.

 ```elixir
 defmodule ExampleApp.Worker do